-An analysis of current issues in criminal justice with an emphasis on opposing viewpoints.
-Students learn to understand and evaluate the debates surrounding issues and how they relate to race, economics, politics, morality, and ethics.
-Students are encouraged to develop and express an educated opinion on the topics explored.
-(Offered Every Year).
+CRIM 230 Crime and Society Three credit hours An analysis of current issues in criminal justice with an emphasis on opposing view points.
+Students will learn to understand and evaluate the debates surrounding issues and how they relate to race, economics, politics, morality, and ethics.
+Students will be encouraged to develop and express an educated opinion on the topics explored.
+Offered in alternate years.